-Wa uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
-Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? x 2.
-Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere?
-X 3.
+Wo uld the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact 1.
+Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+X 2.
+Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? х 3.
 Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? х

-Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?
+1) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

 Less than Significant Impact.
-The project includes 18 residential units (seven 2-bedroom units and 11 3-bedroom units) and 3,000 SF of commercial space (full-service restaurant); the existing commercial buildings (1100 N. Brand Blvd. - 1,079 SF, 1102-1108 N. Brand Blvd. - 1,120 and 1,650 SF, for a total of 3,849 SF onsite).
-However, the project would not result in substantial new population growth in the City.
-Based on the mix of residential dwelling units and an average household size of 2.6 residents for dwelling unit, the Project would generate approximately 47 residents, which is within the SCAQ growth projections for Glendale.
-Additionally, any indirect growth occurring as a result of employees from the 3,000 SF full service restaurant portion project would be inconsequential, and impacts would be less than significant.
+The project consists of 85 hotel rooms and associated amenities, including an on-site restaurant and 85 parking spaces; the existing commercial buildings (1100 N. Brand Blvd. - 1,079 SF, 1102-1108 N. Brand Blvd.- 1,120 and 1,650 SF, for a total of 3,849 SF onsite).
+The project does not include any new residential units and would not result in substantial new population growth in the City.
+Any indirect growth occurring as a result of employees from the 85-room hotel project would be inconsequential, and the hotel guests would only be staying in the city on a temporary basis, so impacts would be less than significant.